National Energy Program: Revenues

 In 1981, the Edmonton economist Scarfe argued that the greatest impact of the NEP was its failure to deliver the revenues that had been originally forecast in the 1980 federal budget.
 Introduced by Finance Minister Allan MacEachen, it projected a reduction of federal deficits from $14.2 billion in 1980 to $11.8 billion in fiscal 1984, primarily from substantial increases in revenues from the oil and gas sector, and the maintenance of expenditures.
 Scarfe speculated that the NEP would discourage large-scale oil investment projects and thus reduce these projected revenues.
 Federal deficits had been expected to decrease, primarily by substantial increases in revenues from oil and gas.
 Instead, by 1983, the Ministry of Finance had concluded that the federal government had established a structural deficit of $29.7 billion, an increase from 3.5% of GNP in 1980 to 6.2% of GNP in 1983.

-Early 1980s recession

-In the early 1980s, the global economy deepened into the worst economic downturn since the Great Depression.
-The United States, Canada, and all of Europe except for Norway, a country that had a strong petroleum industry, fell into a worldwide recession.

-Higher inflation, interest rates, and underemployment were experienced by Canada than by the United States during the early 1980s recession.
-The Bank of Canada rate hit 21% in August 1981, and the inflation rate averaged more than 12%.
-According to the Bank of Canada, the inflationary period made Canadians seek to protect themselves by investing in the housing market.
-Some saw an advantage to high interest rates by speculation in real estate and other assets.
-That increase in transactions was financed by borrowing and ultimately caused debt levels to rise.
-In the early 1980s, Canada's unemployment rate peaked at 12%.
-It took almost four years for the number of full-time jobs to be restored.

-North American housing prices

-As cited in a report by Phillips, Hager, and North, the US Office of the Federal Housing Oversight (OFHEO) reported overall declines in real estate prices of between 10% and 15% from 1980 to 1985.
-The same report presented information from the Canadian Real Estate Association (CREA) that showed that during those years (1980–1985), most eastern Canadian markets fell 10%-15%, but the Toronto market was relatively steady.
-In contrast, the CREA historical data shows a decline from 1980 to 1985 of approximately 20% for Vancouver, Saskatoon, and Winnipeg, and the drop approached 40% in the oil-dominated economies of Edmonton and Calgary.
-However, those years still had historically high oil prices (see figure Long-Term Oil Prices, 1861–2007).